DanielBankov/TheJuicyBurger/README.md

 ## Description

-This is a basic idea for Web Burger shop project which offers burgers by your design or choise from menu.
+This is a basic idea for Burger shop project which offers burgers by choice from the menu.
 Guest Users can register and login to their accounts.
 Regular Users can view and order products with quantity.
-Regular Users can add/remove ingredients.
-Regular User can become a dasher.
 Regular Users can creating a contract with a restaurant partner.
-Regular User can submit reviews for burgers or a dasher.
+Regular Users can see their receipt history.
 The project also supports Administration.
-Administrators have all rights a Regular User has.
+Administrators have all rights that regular User has.
 Administrators can also Promote and Demote Users.
 Administrators can also add, edit or delete products to / from the shop.
 Administrators can also add, edit and delete restaurant partner.